chohbein/pangea-intern-task-2026/README.md

 While making tests, i realized the fundamental issue of this project is getting the model to pick up on what the user is intending to say: As errors increase, it becomes harder for the LLM to identify and correct what the user was intending to say.
+  - This is hard to address in test cases.
+Try adding new rule to best address the ambiguous intended meaning in high error density sentences.